marcojakob/edu.makery/source/_posts/2012-11-17-javafx-tutorial-addressapp-2.markdown

 ## Start the Application ##
-When you start your application now, you should see something like this:
+When you start your application now, you should see something like the screenshot at the beginning of this blog post.
-{% img /images/javafx-addressapp/part-2/addressapp03.png %}

 Congratulations!